Veselin Topalov: 2010 World Championship

-Before the 2010 World Chess Championship match with Veselin Topalov, Vishwanathan Anand, who had booked on the flight Frankfurt–Sofia on 16 April, was stranded due to the cancellation of all flights following the volcano ash cloud from Eyjafjallajökull.
+Before the 2010 World Chess Championship match with Veselin Topalov, Viswanathan Anand, who had booked on the flight Frankfurt–Sofia on 16 April, was stranded due to the cancellation of all flights following the volcano ash cloud from Eyjafjallajökull.
 Anand asked for a three-day postponement, which the Bulgarian organisers refused on 19 April.
 Anand eventually reached Sofia on 20 April, after a 40-hour road journey.
 Consequently, the first game was delayed by one day.

 The match consisted of 12 games.
 In Game 1, Topalov quickly defeated Anand in 30 moves, utilizing a very sharp line of attack that broke through Anand's Grunfeld Defence.
 It was revealed afterwards that Topalov had found the line during his opening preparation, with the help of a powerful supercomputer loaned to him by Bulgaria's Defense Department.
 Anand quickly responded with a win in Game 2, employing a novelty out of the Catalan Opening that was not easily recognized by computers at the time (15.
 Qa3!?, followed by 16. bxa3!).
 Anand would win again with the Catalan in Game 4, only to drop Game 8 and leave the score level once again.
 After 11 games the score was tied at 5½–5½.
 Anand won game 12 on the Black side of a Queen's Gambit Declined to win the game and the match.
 Topalov chose to accept a pawn sacrifice by Anand, hoping to force a result and avoid a rapid chess tiebreak round.
 But after Topalov's dubious 31st and 32nd moves, Anand used the sacrifice to obtain a strong attack against Topalov's relatively exposed king.
 Topalov subsequently resigned, allowing Anand to retain the World Championship.